-Data source V-Dem Original variable v2clrelig GSoD name V_22_11 Definition Responses: o: Not respected by the public authorities.
+Data source V-Dem Original variable v2clrelig GSoD name V_22_11 Definition Question: Is there freedom of religion?
+Responses: Not respected by the public authorities.
 Hardly any freedom of religion exists.
 Any kind of religious practice is outlawed or at least controlled by the government to the extent that religious leaders are appointed by and subjected to the public authorities, which control the activities of religious communities in some detail.
-1: Weakly respected by the public authorities.
+Weakly respected by the public authorities.
 Some elements of autonomous organized religious practices exist and are officially recognized but significant religious communities are repressed, prohibited or systematically disabled; voluntary conversions are restricted; and instances of discrimination or intimidation of individuals or groups due to their religion are common.
-2: Somewhat respected by the public authorities.
+Somewhat respected by the public authorities.
 Autonomous organized religious practices exist and are officially recognized.
 Minor religious communities are repressed, prohibited or systematically disabled, however, and/or there are occasional instances of discrimination or intimidation of individuals or groups based on their religion.
-3: Mostly respected by the public authorities.
+Mostly respected by the public authorities.
 There are minor restrictions on the freedom of religion, predominantly limited to a few isolated cases.
 Minority religions face denial of registration, hindrance of foreign missionaries from entering the country, restrictions on proselytizing or hindrances to accessing the construction of places of worship.
-4: Fully respected by the public authorities.
+Fully respected by the public authorities.
 The population enjoys the right to practice any religious belief they choose.
 Religious groups may organize, select and train personnel; solicit and receive contributions; publish; and engage in consultations without undue interference.
 If religious communities have to register, the public authorities do not abuse the process to discriminate against a religion and do not constrain the right to worship before registration.
-Clarification: This indicator specifies the extent to which individuals and groups have the right to choose a religion, change their religion and pract Original scale Ordinal, converted to interval by the measurement model.
-Citation Pemstein et al. (2018) Coppedge et al. (2018: 157) Data manipulation for aggregation Indicator of 2.
+Clarification: This indicator specifies the exte Original scale Ordinal, converted to interval by the measurement model.
+Citation Pemstein et al. (2019) Coppedge et al. (2019) Data manipulation for aggregation Indicator of 2.
 Fundamental Rights 2.2.
 Civil liberties 2.2.C.
-Freedom of religion Aggregation BFA to construct sub-dimension 2.2.C.
+Freedom of religion Aggregation BFA to construct subdimension 2.2.C.
 Freedom of religion.
 Final scale Scaled to range from o (lowest score) to 1 (highest score).